ognis1205/slam-at-home/mlmodels/pydnet/README.md

  $ make groundtruth
 ```

- - After installing the model and downloading the dataset, you can run evaluation scripts like [this notebook](./notebooks/Test%20KITTI%20Dataset.ipynb).
+ - After installing the model and downloading the dataset, you can run evaluation scripts like [this notebook](./notebooks/Test%20KITTI%20Dataset.ipynb) and [this notebook](./notebooks/Test%20Pexel%20Images.ipynb).

 Export Model
 ------------